samuko-things/mobo_bot/MOBO_BOT_SIM_README.md

 #

-### Drive your robot with teleop
+### Drive your robot with a special arrow-key teleop
-- in a differnt terminal, run the mobo_bot_teleop to drive the robot around using the arrow keys on your keyboard
+- in a different terminal, run the mobo_bot_teleop to drive the robot around using the arrow keys on your keyboard
   ```shell
   source ~/<ros_ws>/install/setup.bash
   ros2 run mobo_bot_teleop mobo_bot_teleop